 In the master's program International Business and Management emphasis is put on the students becoming a community and experiencing a sense of companionship.
 In order to promote this, extra-curricular activities are organized and offered for the students throughout the semester.
 These include company visits, discussions with guest lecturers from partner universities, Christmas parties and other social events.

 Teambuilding and get-togethers

-Not only does the teambuilding in the first and second semester serve to help the students learn how to work together and solve problems in different kinds of teams but it also poses as the perfect opportunity to get to know each other right at the start of the study program.
-Our yearly Christmas party and summer event at the end of the second semester are always highlights as they are spent in a nice location in a relaxed atmosphere.
+Not only does the teambuilding in the first and second semester serve to help the students learn how to work together and solve problems in different kinds of teams, but it also poses as the perfect opportunity to get to know each other right at the start of the study program.
+Students cherish this opportunity, as it helps them to start into the program as a team.
+Our yearly Christmas party together with the Master program Business Management and our summer event at the end of the second semester, during which it is usually time to say good bye to the students going abroad in the third semester, are always highlights as they are spent in a nice location in a relaxed atmosphere.

 Together with professors lecturing in the Master program International Business and Management some of our students and graduates have already participated in conducting research published in the academic world.
 A few examples of successful publications are listed below: